Category Transit & Wayfinding

 Read More

 DCR was proud to sponsor, mentor and judge the 5th Annual Cal Poly San Luis Obispo Camp PolyHacks hackathon – which took place January 21-22, 2023 at the CIE Hothouse in Downtown SLO.
 Camp PolyHacks is a student-run, multidisciplinary hackathon dedicated to social entrepreneurship and human-centered design.
-Teams are allotted 24 hours to design a creative solution to one of several themed prompts.
-This year, one of the themes was all about local transportation and infrastructure!
+Teams are allotted 24 hours to design a creative solution to a theme issue.
+This year, one of the themes was about local transportation and infrastructure!

 Read More